andrezimpel/gatsby-plugin-gdpr-cookies/README.md

 ```

 ## How it works

 First of all the plugin checks in which environment your site is running.
-If it's currently running in one of your defined environments it will add the Facebook Pixel javascript by default to the `<head>` of your site.
+If it's currently running in one of your defined environments it will add the tracking code by default to the `<head>/<body>` of your site.
 It will not be activated or initialized by this.

 By default this plugin will not send any data to Google or Facebook to make it GDPR compliant.
 The user first needs to accept your cookie policy.
-By accepting that you need to set two cookies - `gatsby-gdpr-google-analytics` and `gatsby-gdpr-facebook-pixel`.
+By accepting that you need to set cookies for the tracker you want to use - `gatsby-gdpr-google-analytics`, `gatsby-gdpr-google-tagmanager`, `gatsby-gdpr-facebook-pixel`.
 Depending on the user input the value of each of the cookies should be `true` or `false`.

 If the `gatsby-gdpr-google-analytics` cookie is set to true, Google Analytics will be initialized `onClientEntry`.
-Same is for the Facebook Pixel.
+Same is for the Google Tag Manager and Facebook Pixel.

 The page view will then be tracked on `onRouteUpdate`.

-__Important:__ Please keep in mind to set the cookies.
-Otherwise the tracking won't work!
-Tracking won't happen at all if there are no cookies or they are set so false.

-__Important 2:__ You can disable either Google Analytics or Facebook Pixel by just leaving the id blank.
+__Important:__ read below about using the plugin with Google Tag Manager.

 ## Options